natalieagus/lab_htcpcp/README.md

 This project implements the [HTCPCP](https://datatracker.ietf.org/doc/html/rfc2324), a protocol defined by the IETF for controlling, monitoring, and diagnosing coffee pots.
 This is particularly useful to operate coffee pots remotely.
 There are two main parts to run:

-1. A HTCPCP compliant Coffee Pot Server: implemented in Python using the socket library that accepts requests from coffee:// URI scheme (instead of http or https).
+1. A HTCPCP compliant Coffee Pot **Server**: implemented in Python using the socket library that accepts requests from `coffee://` URI scheme (instead of http or https).
-2. A regular HTTP-based web client, served using Python Flask.
-This helps you send HTCPCP requests to the coffee pot server.
+2. A full-stack web application (using Python Flask) that serves a regular HTTP-based web client and also help you send HTCPCP requests to the coffee pot server using your web browser.

 ## System requirements